 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in HR.
-About 2.8% of those with this major are international students.
+Students from other countries are interested in HR, too.
+About 3.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 How Much Do Human Resource Management Majors Make?